raydollete/peer-review/README.md

 - **Overprovision each tier.** A tier whose potential weight exactly equals the threshold escalates the moment any one source fails or dissents.
 Three weight-1 sources against a threshold of 2 tolerate one outlier; two sources tolerate none.
 - **Prefer model diversity within a tier.** Two copies of the same model mostly vote together, so their combined weight overstates the independence of the "second opinion".
 - **Keep the required weight reachable.** The target tier's threshold must be ≤ the summed weight of all sources in tiers ≤ target, or `quorum.achieved` can never be true.
+- **Let lower tiers be able to win.** A tier can only short-circuit a call if the weight accumulated *through* that tier can reach the target tier's threshold.
+If it can't, that tier is pure overhead on default calls: its peers are billed, the end-of-tier arbiter rating is billed, and escalation happens regardless.
+With `{"tier1": 2, "tier2": 3}` over two weight-1 tier-1 sources, a default call can only ever reach weight 2 at tier 1 against a required 3 — so tier 1 never saves anything.
+Either raise the tier-1 weights, add a tier-1 source, or lower `tier2` so the cheap tier has a path to quorum.
+A tier that can't win is still useful if you want its answers *in the mix* for the later arbiter pass — just size it knowing that's what you're paying for.
 - **Pick a cheap, reliable arbiter.** The arbiter is called at least once per `peer_review` call plus once per escalation, and its tokens count toward `tokenUsage`.
-It can double as a regular peer.
+It can double as a regular peer, but note that it then rates its own answer alongside the others — check how much of your threshold that self-rating can supply, and prefer an arbiter that isn't also one of your heaviest voters.
 If the arbiter's own call fails, the whole evaluation falls back to `arbiterFailed: true` with `certaintyScore: 0` — so give the arbiter role to the source with your most dependable credential.

 ### Example: a three-tier stack